eyobghiday/accelerated-java/src/labs/lab0/README.md

 You should now have a program stub waiting to be edited.

-You should always add your name, corse, sec. #, date, and name of the program at the top of the file.
+You should always add your name, course, sec. #, date, and name of the program at the top of the file.

 Now you can actually enter the line: `System.out.println("Hello World!")`